-- Age >65 years. - Admitted to elderly medicine / trauma & orthopaedics wards following acute illness or injury then discharged home from hospital or from intermediate care. - Frailty, identified using a score of 5-7 on the 9-item Clinical Frailty Scale (CFS). - Mobility, identified by ability to complete the TUGT without additional external support (other than usual walking aids). - Willing and able to give informed consent to participate in the study.
+- Age >65 years. - Admitted to general medicine / elderly medicine or trauma & orthopaedics wards following acute illness or injury then discharged home from hospital or from intermediate care\. - Mild, moderate or severe frailty, defined as a score of 5-7 on the 9-item Clinical Frailty Scale (CFS). - Ability to complete the TUGT without additional external support (other than usual walking aids). - Willing and able to give informed consent to participate in the study.